-End Not Proven is a campaign being launched by Rape Crisis Scotland and Miss M, the woman at the centre of a civil rape case.
+End Not Proven is a campaign launched in 2018 by Rape Crisis Scotland and Miss M, the woman at the centre of a civil rape case.

 Following a not proven verdict in a criminal trial in 2015, Miss M successfully sued Stephen Coxen in the civil courts, in what was the first civil damages action for rape following an unsuccessful criminal prosecution in almost 100 years.

-Uniquely, Scotland has three verdicts – guilty, not guilty and not proven.
-Not guilty and not proven have the same impact – they are both acquittals, and there are no legal consequences for the accused if they get a not proven verdict.
+Uniquely, Scotland has three verdicts – Guilty, Not Guilty and Not Proven.
+Not Guilty and Not Proven have the same impact – they are both acquittals, and there are no legal consequences for the accused if they get a Not Proven verdict.

-- The not proven verdict is used disproportionately in rape cases.
-In 2016/17, only 39% of rape and attempted rape cases resulted in convictions, the lowest rate for any type of crime.
-Nearly 30% of acquittals were not proven, compared with 17% for all crimes and offences.
+- The Not Proven verdict is used disproportionately in rape cases.
+In 2019/20, only 43.48% of rape and attempted rape cases resulted in convictions, the lowest rate for any type of crime.
+Not Proven made up 44% of rape and attempted rape acquittals. compared with 20% for all crimes and offences.

 What can I do to help?

-Write to your MSP and ask them to consider supporting the removal of the not proven verdict.
+Write to your MSP and ask them to support the Victims, Witnesses, and Justice Reform (Scotland) Bill and to the removal of the Not Proven verdict.